jsmolka/blog/content/posts/horizons/index.md

 Go on then, Icarus, take your turn
 You'll never go through them
 -->
 [An energetic song](https://www.youtube.com/watch?v=ZfiSaBxGB9E) about a figure in Greek mythology.
-Icarus and his father Daedalus were imprisoned by king Minos and constructed wings from beeswax and bird feathers to escape.
+Icarus and his father Daedalus were imprisoned by King Minos and constructed wings from beeswax and bird feathers to escape.
 Daedalus warned his son to _not fly too close to the sun_, but he fell from the sky, plunged into the sea, and drowned.
 The lyrics explore the character flaws of Icarus, which led to his eventual downfall --- pun intended.

 > Fell out of the air and you broke your wings<br>
 > Like you're doing every other time<br>